- Is it worth doing an excursion and should I book with the cruise

 local one.
 Remember to be back by the stated time (in the patter).

-and there is the possibility of free wifi spilling over from the cruise terminal.
+people using it) and there is the possibility of free wifi spilling over from the

-Excursion.
-These are popular and if something interesting is
+These excursions are popular and if something interesting is on offer can

-on offer, can be the most memorable part of a holiday.
-Usually the same people
+be the most memorable part of a holiday.
+Usually the same people offer

-just that the cruise line chooses which they will offer, and then add a mark up
+just that the ship chooses which they will offer, and then add a mark up

 (handling fee).
-This brings us to the main difference for many - cost.
+This brings us to the the main difference for many - cost.